PhilipVDL/Games-Engines-1-Assignment/README.md

 In simpler terms:
 -No matter how far you walk, there will be more cityscape
 -No matter how many times you go up a flight of stairs, or walk to the next room over, there will be more rooms
--The color and rotation of rooms will be based on what direction you traveled to reach them, even if you go back to the room you just came from.
+-The color and rotation of rooms will be based on what direction you traveled to reach them, even if you go back to the room you just came from
+-The furniture in each room is randomly selected and placed

 ## What I did VS what I borrowed
 ### Borrowed: